Adi-Kadam-07/Static-Web-Deployment--Terra-Jen/README.md

-# Static Website on EC2 Using Terraform Jenkins Deployment :
+# Static Website Deployment on EC2 Using Terraform & Jenkins :

 ## Description :
 This project demonstrates how to deploy a **static website** on an **AWS EC2 instance** using **Terraform** for infrastructure automation and **Jenkins** for continuous updates.
 The website is served using **Nginx** or **Apache**, and any changes pushed to the GitHub repository are automatically deployed through a **Jenkins pipeline using GitHub webhooks.**